tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/产品简介/用户资料与关系链/资料管理_intl_en.md

 Custom profile fields are the user data set by each app according to its own business needs.
 By using custom profile fields, an app can add additional data to user profiles and perform read and write operations through existing APIs.

 ### Applying for custom profile fields
-To apply for custom profile fields, the app admin can log in to IM [Console](https://console.cloud.tencent.com/im) and choose **App Configuration** > **Feature Configuration**.
+To apply for custom profile fields, the app admin can log in to the [IM console](https://console.cloud.tencent.com/im) and choose **Application Configuration** > **Feature Configuration**.
 After the application is submitted, custom profile fields will take effect in 5 minutes.
 When applying for custom profile fields, you need to submit the following information for each field:
 - The name of the custom profile field (Key).
 For more information, see [Naming Rules for Custom Profile Fields](#.E8.87.AA.E5.AE.9A.E4.B9.89.E8.B5.84.E6.96.99.E5.AD.97.E6.AE.B5.E7.9A.84.E5.91.BD.E5.90.8D.E8.A7.84.E8.8C.83).
 - The type of the custom profile field (Value).
 For more information, see [Profile Fields](#.E8.B5.84.E6.96.99.E5.AD.97.E6.AE.B5).